 Complete Graduate School Orientation.
 Complete all modules of the online Graduate Student Orientation.
 Attend the Welcome Breakfast and Campus Resource Fair just before classes begin (check your AU email for details).

-you can begin to make necessary connections on campus, as well as explore many opportunities for campus life.
-See our Campus Resources page for helpful instructions.
+Get Connected.
+Now that you have arrived in Auburn after a long journey, you can begin to meet people, make friends, make necessary connections on campus, as well as explore many opportunities for campus life.
+See our Getting Connected page for helpful instructions.

+Enjoy living in Auburn.
 Since Auburn will be your new place of residence, you will want to determine where to live, shop, and conduct personal business as well as how to get from place to place.
 To learn about housing, transportation, and other life concerns, check out our Settling In page.

+Find Local Resources.
 As you are settling in, you will want to learn local options for banking, cellular service, grocery needs, utility services, and other personal business.
 For additional information about local resources, see our Local Resources page.